heheleo/algo25/content/Unit 3/Algorithm design/Pseudocode.md

-There are many styles of pseudocode

-Pseudocode defines an algorithm, and often used to describe how algorithm works.
+Pseudocode defines and describes how an algorithm works through the use of a more understandable language (English).
-Good for communication between programmers of other languages

 Types of pseudocode:
 - structured English
 - structured pseudocode

-flowcharts are also a big thing when it comes to representing computing processes.
+Flowcharts are also important when it comes to representing computing processes.

-### Advantages and disadvantages of pseudocode
+## Advantages and disadvantages of pseudocode
 Advantages:
-- Readable
-- clear
+- readable
-- easier to make than flowcharts
+- good for communication between programmers using other languages
 - easy to plan describe and communicate
 - easy to modify and trouble shoot logic (similar to rubber ducky)
-- easy to code into code (subjective)
+- easy to transform into actual code (subjective)
 Disadvantages:
 - lack of standards
 - few rules
 - potential ambiguity (*e.g. does "for x from 1 to 2" include 2?*)
 - more detail oriented
 # Structured English
-Just normal English that describes steps in discrete instructions similar to code.
+Just normal English that describes steps in discrete instructions similar to code:
-E.g.
 ```
 Set count to 0
 Look at each item in price list